-Low-frequency QPOs are found in 14 out of 18 objects.
+Low-frequency QPOs are found in many well-studied objects.
 They are observed during different states of sources.
-Probably, in different states different mechanisms of QPO are working.
+Probably, in different states, different mechanisms of QPO are working.

-High-frequency QPOs are known in a smaller number of sources (7).
-It is supposed that frequencies of these QPOs correspond to the ISCO.
+High-frequency QPOs are known in a smaller number of sources.
+It is supposed that the frequencies of these QPOs correspond to the ISCO.